nah414/SynQc-Temporal-Dynamics-Series-interface-controller.-/README.md

 (`redis-cli ping`), and a host-only port mapping (`127.0.0.1:6379:6379`) for optional CLI access from the host.

-After the stack is up, confirm Redis connectivity and the API health cache via:
+After the stack is up, confirm Redis connectivity and the API health check via:

 ```bash
 docker compose ps